DMC (company): Eighteenth century

-Printing on fabrics was introduced into Mulhouse, France in the middle of the 18th century, allowed the bourgeoisie to manufacture indiennes fabric, which made their fortune.
+Printing on fabrics was introduced into Mulhouse (or rather the Republic of Mulhouse), in the middle of the 18th century, allowed the bourgeoisie to manufacture indiennes fabric, which made their fortune.
 Among the bourgeoisie was the Dollfus family, which was linked to the Koechlin and Engel families.
 These families included many entrepreneurs, such as Jean-Henri Dollfus.

 At the end of the 18th century, the Dollfus family set up a factory in the neighboring village of Dornach (today integrated into the city of Mulhouse), along a stream, the Steinbaechlein, which was favorable for the treatment of fabrics.
-The region of Mulhouse thus plays, after Geneva, a central role in the history of Indian cotton in Europe.
+The region of Mulhouse thus plays, after Geneva, a central role in the history of indiennes in Europe.

 Nineteenth century

 Daniel Dollfus, a nephew of Jean-Henri Dollfus, was able to take over the company thanks to the contribution of his wife Anne-Marie Mieg.
 He restructured the company as Dollfus-Mieg et Compagnie, which was officially created on 21 March 1800.
 The business diversified under the First Empire, with the introduction of weaving and mechanical spinning.
 These enabled it to control the different phases of fabric manufacturing on the same site.
 André Koechlin (who was mayor of Mulhouse twice, from 1830 to 1831 and from 1832 to 1843) took over the management in 1818.
 An engineer in the André Koechlin & Cie company, Émile Koechlin (mayor of Mulhouse from 1848 to 1852), also participated in the business.

 From its creation, the company was the main client of the Ronchamp coal mines, and in 1812 became its owner.
 However, in 1843, the widow of Daniel Dollfus had to sell the mines because of poor earnings.
 Nevertheless, the company remained on the board of directors and remained the main client and shareholder.

 In 1841, Emile Dollfus (brother of Jean Dollfus, director of DMC, mayor of Mulhouse in 1843 who succeeded his brother-in-law, André Koechlin, and future initiator of the working class city of Mulhouse) added the manufacture of thread sewing to the activities of DMC, the specialty that has made the reputation of the company.

 The company also continued printing fabrics and was the first company to use a machine capable of printing 12 colors.
 Frédéric-Engel Dollfus (1818–1883), a follower of Saint-Simon, joined DMC as an associate in 1843.

 In particular, he developed the production of sewing thread and embroidery cotton, sold worldwide, and mechanized production.
 In 1870, he took an active part in the economic negotiations which preceded and followed the Treaty of Frankfurt between Prussia and France.
 He was a member of the Commission for the Defense of Alsatian Interests, and was sent to Tours to the Government of National Defense of 1870.